bobbyjb83/My-Portfolio/README.md

 # My-Portfolio
-Projects thats display my knowledge and experience with Spreadsheets, SQL, and data analytics in general.
+Projects here will display my knowledge and experience with Spreadsheets, SQL, and data analytics in general.